 Why Eat A Natural Fertility Diet?

-- Did you know that there are specific nutrients that are needed by the young fetus before you can even detect pregnancy.
-And a deficiency in these nutrients could cause serious birth defects?
+- Did you know that there are specific nutrients that are needed by the young fetus before you can even detect pregnancy and that a deficiency in these nutrients could cause serious birth defects?

 - Did you know that the foods you eat today impact the health of your eggs and sperm 90 days from now?